Gluten-Free Pumpkin Magic Bars

 Coconut: unsweetened organic shredded coconut is preferred.

-1. Use a mini chopper to make the crumbs, or you can place the cookies in a zip-lock bag and smash the cookies using the back of the spoon.
+1. CRUSH THE COOKIES: Use a mini chopper to make the crumbs, or you can place the cookies in a zip-lock bag and smash the cookies using the back of the spoon.
+Set them nearby.

-2. Pour melted butter over the bottom of the pan.
+2. MELT BUTTER: Pour melted butter over the bottom of the pan.
 Tilt the pan to spread it evenly in one layer.
 The layer of butter will be thin.

-4. Use the same bowl to mix pumpkin puree with brown sugar, spices, and condensed milk.
+4. MAKE THE PUMPKIN BATTER: Use the same bowl to mix pumpkin puree with brown sugar, spices, and condensed milk.
 Spread evenly over the pan to cover the surface evenly.

-5. Scatter shredded coconut, then scatter raisins, chocolate chips, and white chocolate chips.
+5. SCATTER THE TOPPINGS: Scatter on top with shredded coconut, then scatter raisins, chocolate chips, and white chocolate chips.

-The original recipe for magic bars also included a layer of walnuts.
-However, since we have family members who are highly allergic to nuts, I decided to opt that ingredient out.
+- The original recipe for magic bars also included a layer of walnuts.
+However, since we have family members who are ‘highly allergic’ to all nuts, we decided to opt that ingredient out.
+But, if you prefer, you can add them for additional chewy and nutty flavor.

-Pumpkin magic bars turned out delicious, with a chewy-gooey texture and a mild flavor of pumpkin, that I think you’re going to love!
+Pumpkin magic bars turned out delicious, with a chewy-gooey texture and a mild flavor of pumpkin.
+I think you’re going to love them!

 By the way, if you happen to know the ‘real story’ of how they were named ‘Magic Bars’… please tell us! … we are curious to know.